sixty-north/cosmic-ray/docs/concepts.rst

 more worker tasks to that queue.

 Execution engines are implemented as plugins to Cosmic Ray.
-They are dynamically discovered, and users can create their own execution engines if they want.
+They are dynamically discovered, and users can create their own execution engines.
 Cosmic Ray includes two execution engines plugins, local and celery4.

 Configurations
 ==============